 Ven.
 Donyo has dedicated more than 20 years of his life in the Monastery in Dharamsala India, then 8 years in Australia studying English with the intent of creating a place for people who can practice Tibetan Buddhism and develop positive thoughts through meditation and prayers.
 Most importantly keep the endangered Tibetan culture alive for future generations.

 The Gyuto Foundation was founded by Ven.
-Donyo formally known as Gyuto Vajrayana Center founded in 2000 in San Jose, later the Center relocated in the East Richmond Heights, CA. where Tibetan seniors and new refugees have a place to congregate, practice traditional Buddhist teachings.
+Donyo formerly known as Gyuto Vajrayana Center founded in 2000 in San Jose, later the Center relocated in the East Richmond Heights, CA. where Tibetan seniors and new refugees have a place to congregate, practice traditional Buddhist teachings.
 The Foundation is run by the monks with the help of some volunteers.

 Ven.
 Thupten Donyo said he will work hard towards helping the children of the Himalayas and offer scholarship for hundreds of underprivileged children of the Himalaya.
 He started sponsoring Himalayan Children through High School and College in 2010 and in 2017 three students graduated from nursing College.
-From now on Ven.
-Donyo will visit the areas once a year to make sure that these children are in School and college and have proper education.
-Donyo has already sponsored 26 Himalayan Children with school and would like to continue to help more.
+From now on, Ven.
+Donyo will visit the areas once a year to make sure that these children are in School and college and have proper education.The Foundation has already sponsored number of Himalayan Children with school and would like to continue to help more.
 Each children requires 8 years sponsorship to complete their education through High School and College and we are requesting all of our friends to help these Himalayan Children for their education.
 We also provide scholarships to children who are not good in studies and wish to pursue vocational course so that they can get at job.
-Meanwhile, Ven.
-Donyo will be leading Charity Tours to Asia every year to raise funds for the foundation.
+Meanwhile, the Foundation will be organizing Charity Tours to Asia every year to raise some funds for the children.